simonsobs/soconda/docs/docs/install.md

 suffix using `default` configuration.
 [More details on configuration.](#customizing-an-environment)

-You can find out the name of new created environment with:
+You can find out the name of newly created environment with:

     conda env list